 Professional Activities & Affiliations

-- Vice-Chair, National Insurance Law Sub-Section, Canadian Bar Association (2018 -)
+- Chair, National Insurance Law Sub-Section, Canadian Bar Association (2018 -)

 - Treasurer, National Insurance Law Sub-Section, Canadian Bar Association (2016 – 2018)